The Walled Garden

 from the late 18th Century.

-Designed as a kitchen garden in the late 18th century and lovingly restored in the 1980s it’s now maintained by the centre’s own gardeners, ably supported by volunteers from the Friends (but we always need more!).
-Designed and planted with traditional varieties it’s a wonderful opportunity to work in such historic surroundings so come along between 10am and 3pm on the third Wednesday of the month.
+Designed as a kitchen garden in the late 18th century and lovingly restored in the 1980s it’s now maintained by the centre’s own gardeners, ably supported by volunteers some of them from the Friends (but they always need more!).
+Designed and planted with traditional varieties it’s a wonderful opportunity to work in such historic surroundings so come along and join in the fun.

-When you visit, don’t forget to look at the exhibits in the outdoor museum at the bottom of the garden and wander along the delightful woodland walk to see the traditional Northern cruck barn.
+When you visit, don’t forget to look at the exhibits in the Outdoor Museum at the bottom of the garden and wander along the delightful woodland walk to see the traditional Northern Cruck barn mentioned earlier.

 Originally this would have been a kitchen garden with herbs, fruit trees, vegetables and maybe even a few scented flowers to help mask the unpleasant smells in a less sanitary world than we now live in.
 At about this time the house was extended and updated meaning that even in cold weather the garden could be enjoyed through the new sash windows.